RetroReversing/retroReversing/pages/n64/OfficialN64Devkit.md

 <div markdown="1">
 Rewritable Prototype cartridges were available to buy and came in 128Mb, 256Mb and 512Mb configurations, with the largest capacity being the most expensive.

-These were given out to journalists to preview/review the games in their magazines before the official launch of the game along with being used to demonstrate upcoming games at tradeshows such as E3 [^15].
+These were given out to journalists to preview/review the games in their magazines before the official launch of the game along with being used to demonstrate upcoming games at trade shows such as E3 [^15].

 They are double the size of regular N64 games and they are actually re-writeable 7 at a time using a flashing device by Intelligent systems.
 </div>